Olympia Fields Dethatching Lawn Services

 Understanding Thatch Buildup in Olympia Fields’s Heavy Clay Soils

 Olympia Fields is situated in Cook County, where the predominant soil series is Drummer silty clay loam, as identified by the USDA Web Soil Survey.
-These heavy clay soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and exhibit an alkaline pH between 7.0 and 8.5.
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation, especially under Kentucky bluegrass lawns.
-The healthy threshold for thatch is 0.5 inches; exceeding this can cause severe issues in Olympia Fields, including:
+These heavy clay soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
+Such conditions create anaerobic environments that slow the decomposition of organic matter, including thatch.
+The region’s humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further complicate soil structure.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
+Key indicators that dethatching is needed include:

 Olympia Fields Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas